kaleab-k/gsv_db_creator/README.md

 - Apache Maven (https://maven.apache.org/) - (*IntelliJ IDEA has in-built support for Maven*)

 Comments: [pcl]
-- Add instructions on installing jdk in linux using apt-get
-- Add information about what is required and what is optional (e.g. if Maven is optional if you have installed IDEA)
 - At least for me, maven was not directly installed when installing IntellJ

 # Dependencies